Idiom: stay / keep abreast of something

 — My dad has been in the hospital for two days and they are running tests.
 We'll keep you abreast of the situation.

-— Our reporter is staying abreast of the political situation in the Turkey and we'll be a doing special report closer to the elections.
+— Our reporter is staying abreast of the political situation in Turkey and we'll be doing a special report closer to their elections.

 — I'm working for a policy research organization so I need to keep abreast of all the legislation related to refugees.